r1cksec/corptrace/README.md

 Variables can also be stored in this configuration file, which are automatically included in the arguments of Argparse.

 ## Install
-The setup script will install tool dependencies and insert the absolute path to the scripts into the `modules.json` file (tested on kali).
+The setup script will install tool dependencies and insert the absolute path to the scripts into the `modules.json` file (only tested on kali).

 ```
 sudo bash setup.sh
 ```

+There is **no** update feature.
+To update thoth, remove the old repository, git clone the current version and re-run the `setup.sh` file.

 ## Configuration
 The `modules.json` file contains all modules that can be executed by thoth. <br>